 This is the Government's statement of planning policy with which all development plans must be in conformity.
-This document came into force in March 2012 and replaces the planning policy statements and planning policy guidance notes (PPS and PPGs).
+The most current version was published in July 2021.

 PSMA - Public Sector Mapping Agreement

 A collective agreement between Ordnance Survey and the Government.
 Its licence lets public organisations access and share Ordnance Survey digital mapping data.